-- 5 The need for provision in appropriate cases of street furniture which aids security of premises without adversely affecting pedestrian circulation; - 6 The environmental benefits to be secured through implementation of the scheme and any additional traffic management or calming measures needed to maximise those benefits should be clearly articulated; - 7 The quality, patronage and efficiency of public transport operations must not be compromised; - 8 The response time of emergency services must not be compromised; and - 9 The acceptable provision for the transportation of materials to and from the site or disposal of spoil during construction.
+- The environmental impact of the scheme, such as from noise and other forms of pollution, is minimised and of an acceptable level in accordance with relevant topic-specific environmental guidance and standards; - 10) The need for provision of street furniture which aids security of premises without adversely affecting mobility; - 11)The response time of emergency services must not be compromised; and - 12) The acceptable provision for the transportation of materials to and from the site or disposal of spoil during construction.

-All highway infrastructure will be required to comply with national guidance and standards set out in 'Manual for Streets', 'Manual for Streets 2 - wider application of the principles', the 'Design Manual for Roads and Bridges' and any subsequent updates to these documents.
+All highway infrastructure will be required to comply with national guidance and standards set out in 'Manual for Streets', 'Manual for Streets 2 - wider application of the principles', LTN1/20, the 'Design Manual for Roads and Bridges' and any subsequent updates to these documents.

-Rail Freight Facility Westmoreland Station Road, Bath
+Rail freight facility Westmoreland Station Road, Bath

-The NPPF discusses the provision of viable infrastructure necessary to support sustainable development including rail freight interchanges.
+612. The NPPF discusses the provision of viable infrastructure necessary to support sustainable development including rail freight interchanges.
 The railhead at Westmoreland Station Road, Bath has been used to transfer and transport compacted waste and may have the potential to be used in the transportation of aggregates in the future.
 It has been safeguarded through successive Local Plans and Policy ST4 continues this role.

-POLICY ST4: Rail Freight Facility
+POLICY ST4: RAIL FREIGHT FACILITY